arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-storage/azure-storage-table.md

 -TableName "products" `
 -Recreate `
 -RetryIntervalSeconds 3
-# Azure storage account context has been retrieved
-# Azure storage table 'products' has been removed
+# Azure storage table 'products' has been removed from Azure storage account 'admin'
-# Failed to re-create the Azure storage table 'products', retrying in 5 seconds...
+# Failed to re-create the Azure storage table 'products' in Azure storage account 'admin', retrying in 5 seconds...
-# Failed to re-create the Azure storage table 'products', retrying in 5 seconds...
+# Failed to re-create the Azure storage table 'products' in Azure storage account 'admin', retrying in 5 seconds...
-# Azure storage table 'products' created
+# Azure storage table 'products' created in Azure storage account 'admin'
 ```